Where can I get help?

 time_limitto 20 minutes then this request will cost

-The API credit limits are listed in the dashboard and depend on the selected package.
+The daily credit limits for the Directions API are listed in the dashboard and depend on the selected package.

 What happens if I go over the credit limit?

 Your API key will not stop working.
-If this happens frequently, we'll contact you to discuss.
+If this happens frequently, we'll contact you to discuss this.

 What happens if I go over the location limit?